- DPRC Education

 For more than fifty years the club has sponsored sanctioned competitions.
 Currently it sponsors NRA sanctioned Bullseye Pistol and High Power Rifle matches and RBA sanctioned Rimfire Bench-rest matches and will be sending teams to the National Championships in Camp Perry, Ohio.

-With a modern forty-point pistol range, a three-hundred yard rifle range, and a twenty-point IR 50/50-sanctioned bench-rest firing line on range #1, and five general purpose ranges the Durham Pistol and Rifle Club stands ready to serve its membership and the shooting sports community for the next fifty years.
+With a modern forty-point pistol range, a three-hundred yard rifle range, a twenty-point IR 50/50-sanctioned bench-rest firing line on range #1, a dedicated 22 Rimfire Rifle range under construction, and six general purpose ranges the Durham Pistol and Rifle Club stands ready to serve its membership and the shooting sports community for the next fifty years.